laracasts/blog/articles/Benjamin/02-8-ways-laravel-helps-you-write-clean-and-concise-code.md

 ## Conclusion

-No matter how your coding style, the only things that matter are results and having fun.
+No matter how your coding style is, the only things that matter are results and having fun.
 Experiment with the `Conditionable` trait and see how it goes!